 The battle for hearts and minds

-ISIS’s leadership is encouraging its operatives to carry out attacks in the wintertime
+ISIS’s leadership is encouraging its supporters to continue operating at the propaganda level

 Mostly according to ISIS’s claims of responsibility posted on Telegram ↑